 Washington state charter schools serve all students, including those with special needs.
 Charter schools also have more flexibility than traditional public schools, so they are uniquely situated to provide high-quality educational services to students with various learning needs.

 Any student in Washington state can attend a charter school, and they do not have to compete for a spot at the school.
+A student’s academic or disciplinary record, or special education status, has no bearing on his or her acceptance.
 However, if more students want to attend a specific charter school than there are spaces available, enrollment is determined by a random lottery.

 Yes.
 Charter schools, like all public schools, must follow Washington state and federal health, safety, civil rights, and anti-discrimination laws, as well as Washington state K-12 education statutes, including the Common Core State Standards.